Update from Pastor Tim and the Session

-Our traditional style worship embraces the rich heritage of our Reformed Presbyterian faith through the preaching of God’s word, scripture readings, prayer, congregational responses, singing of classic hymns and contemporary spiritual songs, as well as anthems by the Fairview Evangelical Presbyterian Church choir.
+Our mix of traditional and contemporary style worship embraces the rich heritage of our Reformed Presbyterian faith through the preaching of God’s word, scripture readings, prayer, congregational responses, singing of classic hymns and contemporary spiritual songs, as well as anthems by the Fairview Evangelical Presbyterian Church choir.

 Wherever you are on your spiritual journey, our service is open to you.
-We want you to deepen your relationship with God through faith in Jesus Christ.
-We want to help you grow in your understanding of the Bible.
+We want you to deepen your relationship with God through faith in Jesus Christ and seek to help you grow in your understanding of the Bible.

 Children in Worship